 What does TRIAL International do in DRC?

-TRIAL International operates in Eastern DRC within international civil society networks.
-Its work and expertise complement that of the other actors/tresses’, for instance in security, forensics or peace-building.
-All work to reinforce the capacity of the Congolese state to prosecute mass crimes.
+TRIAL International operates in Eastern DRC as well as in the Kasai region within international civil society networks.
+Its work and expertise complement that of the other local and international actors/tresses working on justice and the fight against impunity.
+All work to reinforce the capacity of the Congolese judicial system to prosecute mass crimes.

 Bringing justice to victims

 TRIAL International takes up cases involving one to several hundred victims.
 All support comes free-of-charge for the victims, and may include medical and psychological care when needed.
 It is also one of the few NGOs helping victims receive reparations.

 Each year, a 12-months coaching program destined to lawyers offers an individualized, in-depth training on mass crimes litigation.
 Covering national, regional and international procedures, it combines theoretical inputs with real-cases applications.
 At the end of their training, lawyers often stay involved with TRIAL’s ongoing cases.

 In eastern DRC, both rebel armed groups and the army are responsible for gross human rights violations.
 TRIAL International believes that no one should be above the law, and has therefore brought cases against militia leaders, police- or army officers and politicians alike.

 TRIAL International opened its office in Bukavu (South Kivu) in 2014, and its office in Kananga (Kasai-central) in 2022.
 From 2018 to 2021, the organization also had an office in Goma (North Kivu).
 Our offices in DRC are staffed by Congolese nationals.